aerickt/lapwing-for-beginners/src/Chapter-05.md

 > This means that the `P` in `POT` represents the "p" sound.
 However, the `P` in `TPAUT` does not represent the "p" sound since it is part of the `TP` chord.
 Do not worry about identifying chords for now.

-Thus, here are some examples of some basic words you can write just by knowing the layout:
+Here are some examples of some basic words that can be written just by knowing the layout:

 * cat `KAT`
 * rub `RUB`
 * purr `PUR`
 * rough `RUF`

-Those last two words may have been a little bit tricky as they are spelled using multiple vowel letters.
+Those last two words may have been a little bit tricky as their spellings contain multiple vowel letters.
 Here are some rules for dealing with short vowels:

-1. **If a word is spelled using a single vowel, simply use the vowel key that spells the word.**
+1. **If a word is spelled using a single vowel, use the vowel key that spells the word.**

 2. **If a word is spelled using multiple vowel letters that (together) are pronounced as a single short vowel, use the vowel key that corresponds to the sound.**